engineyard/ey-cookbooks-stable-v5/examples/solr/cookbooks/custom-solr/README.md

 ## CREDITS

-Radamanthus Batnag (update to Solr 6 and add Sunspot 2.2.5 support)
+* Radamanthus Batnag (update to Solr 6 and add Sunspot 2.2.5 support)
+* Allan Espinosa for reviewing the recipe

 Original V4 Solr recipe: